Artisanally authored by an imperfect flesh-and-blood human with hopes, dreams, needs, and even actual feelings.

 Let’s consider a different kind of button: the just did it button.

 As in Did, not Do.
-As in I just did it for myself rather than you just do it for me.
-This new button is about our just-demonstrated agency.
+As in I just did it for myself rather than it shall just do it for me.
+This new button is about our own present agency.
 The old button is about the future agency of a machine.
 We get what we practice.

-This new button is still backed by a machine, like every button worth tapping.
-But this machine is about as far from a billion-dollar modern marvel as can be.
-Sure, it’s relatively shitty machine, but it’s our shitty machine and that’s precisely why we know it works for us.
+Like every button worth tapping, this new button is backed by a machine.
+But its machine is about as far from a billion-dollar modern marvel as can be.
+It’s a relatively shitty machine but it’s our shitty machine and this is how we know who it’s working for.
+Ourselves.

 “Hold on, wait a minute…”, you might be thinking.
 Why do the thing at all, let alone tap the button after?
-It seems very much that doing the thing was the harder option at the moment of tap.
+It may seem that at the moment of the tap, doing the thing was the harder option.
 But no, not necessarily: Not if we build our machine the right way.

 Our opportunity space to make the “just did it” button work fantastically well (for ourselves) is friggin’ enormous.
 Seriously.
 But to see it, we’ll have to either think about it deeply or learn from someone who has.

-Anyway, we don’t know anything until we’ve experienced a pull in both directions.
-Everyone needs to feel the difference in the flesh.
-But to feel the difference, the alternative option must first exist and then be exercised.
+Anyway, we don’t know anything until we’ve felt this pull in both directions.
+Each person needs to feel for themselves the difference in the flesh.
+But to feel the difference, the alternative option must first exist, and rise to our attention, and then be exercised.
 This is where our “just did it” button comes in.

 Choice and freedom are tightly bound.
 Every true choice is an expression of freedom; every step toward freedom is a fresh choice.
 Most often, we make small choices, like our finger hovering between two buttons.
 We could tap either one, but which will we tap this time?

-Until this choice is materially different — in that they two buttons produce opposing forces — we can actually make that choice and feel the difference between our options, we’re on a greased track travelling in a dark direction.
+Until this choice is materially different, because the two buttons produce opposing forces, we lack true choice.
+Up until the moment we feel the difference between our options, we’re on a greased track travelling in a dark direction.

 True choice is hard because it always involves “going against the grain”.
-When we find ourselves consistently “floating downstream”, we are not making choices.
-Rather, we are being compelled by our surroundings.
-Yes, it’s comfortable, but it comes at a cost beyond our control.
+It is a violation of our path of least resistance.
+When we find ourselves consistently “floating downstream”, compelled by our surroundings, not making choices.
+It’s comfortable but it comes at a cost beyond our control.

-The one thing we must do is give ourselves — and more importantly, our children — a chance.
+The one thing we must do is give ourselves a chance.
 Choice is not easy.
 Nonetheless, choice is the only way for us to first regain and then sustain our freedom.
-Freedom is a deliberate practice of choice after choice; it is not guaranteed.
+Freedom is a deliberate practice of choice after choice.